← Back to Journey GPS Tracker Articles

 ♥️Current heart rate (beats per minute)

-🔄The time difference between the latest GPS coordinates sent to the phone and the current time (less than 60 seconds shows “Just now”).
+🔄The time difference between the latest GPS coordinates sent to the phone and the current time (“Just now” is displayed if it is less than 60 seconds).

-Swipe left on the Apple Watch interface to show the control screen, where you can pause/resume, end, or mark the track.
-After ending track recording, you can view the workout record in the workout section of the phone’s built-in “Fitness” app.
+Swipe left on Apple Watch to show the control screen, where you can pause/continue, end, or mark the track.
+After ending the track recording, you can view the workout record in the built-in Fitness app on your phone.

 5. Add Marker

-After recording starts, tap the below or tap the top-right and choose “Marker” in the popup menu:
+After recording starts, tap at the bottom, or tap in the upper right corner and choose “Marker” from the pop-up menu:

 • The camera screen will appear.
-After taking a photo or closing it, the Edit Marker screen will appear, where you can change the name (by default, it is named after the marker location), attach a photo from the photo library, or retake the photo.
-After editing, tap “Add” at the top to add a marker with the image.
+After you take a photo or close it, the Edit Marker screen will be shown.
+You can modify the name (by default, it is named after the place where the marker was added), attach an image from Photo Library, or take a new photo.
+After editing is complete, tap “Add” at the top to add a marker containing the image.

-• Tap “Save” below to save the photo to the photo library.
+• Tap “Save” at the bottom to save the photo you took to the album.

-• After choosing “Take Photo”, sliding your finger on the image will show a square with a green border.
-Tapping the “Cut” button below can crop the image inside the square.
+• After selecting “Take Photo”, swipe on the image with your finger to display a square with a green border.
+Tap the “Cut” button at the bottom to cut the image inside the square.

-Tapping a marker added on the map will show marker information and a thumbnail.
+Tap a marker added on the map to display the marker information and thumbnail.

-Tap the top-right and select “Tracks”, then tap the relevant track and choose the Marker page above to browse the list of markers for the current recording (as shown in the image on the right):
+Tap in the upper right corner and choose “Tracks”, then tap the relevant track and choose the Marker page at the top to browse the marker list for the current record (as shown on the right):

-• Long press the label name to edit or delete the marker.
+• Long press a marker name to edit or delete the marker.

-• Tapping a marker will show detailed information.
-Tapping the image will display it fullscreen, and you can zoom in or out with gestures.
+• Tap a marker to show detailed information.
+Tap an image to display it full screen, and use gestures to zoom in or out.

 6. Browse Ended Tracks

-Tap the top-right and select “Tracks” to view the full list of records, including the record name and recording start time.
-Long press a track name to choose “Edit” to change the name or “Delete” to remove the record.
+Tap in the upper right corner and choose “Tracks” to view the list of all records, including record names and start times.
+Long press a track name to choose “Edit” to change the name or choose “Delete” to delete the record.

 Long press a track name and drag it onto another track name.
-A prompt will ask whether to merge the tracks.
-Choosing “Confirm” will move the dragged track’s data to the target track and delete the dragged track.
+You will be prompted whether to merge the tracks.
+Choose “Confirm” to move the dragged track’s data to the target track and delete the dragged track.

-Tap the corresponding record name to view the track.
-Tap the top-right to show the following options:
+Tap the corresponding record name to view the recorded track.
+Tap in the upper right corner to show the following options:

-Export GPXYou can export the track as a GPX file.
-On the History page of the “Journey GPS Tracker” app on another device, tap the top-right and select “Load from GPX” to import it again.
+Export to GPXYou can export the track as a GPX file.
+On the History page of the “Journey GPS Tracker” app on another device, tap in the upper right corner and choose “Load from GPX” to import it again.
 Note that exported tracks do not include step-count information or marker images.

-Export KMLYou can export the track as a KML file
+Export as KMLYou can export the track as a KML file.

-Edit Track RangeSelect the range of the track to display, and tap “Cut” to delete the hidden track sections.
+Edit Track RangeSelect the range of the track to display.
+Tap “Cut” to delete the parts of the track that are not displayed.

-On the “Settings” page, the “History Map Type” option can be set to “Satellite” to display the satellite map.
+On the “Settings” page, the “History map type” option can be set to “Satellite” to display a satellite map.

 7. Settings

-Tap the top-right and select “Settings” to see the following buttons and features
+Tap in the upper right corner and choose “Settings” to see the following buttons and features:

 See Section 1

-GPS Location FixFixes the issue of GPS position drift in mainland China.
-If you find GPS track deviation in other regions, try turning this option off and recording again.
+GPS Location FixFixes GPS location drift in mainland China.
+If you find that the GPS track deviates in other regions, you can try disabling this option and recording again.

 Location Permission SettingsSet location permissions.
-To use this app normally, please set location permission to “Always”.
+To use this app properly, please set location permission to “Always”.

-Map TypeChoose between flat or satellite maps for the map and history tracks
+Map TypeChoose whether to use a flat or satellite map in the map and historical tracks.

 8. FAQ